Solitaire, Namibia

 Solitaire is a small settlement in the Khomas Region of central Namibia near the Namib-Naukluft National Park.
-It currently features the only gasoline station, bakery, cafe, and the only general dealer between the dunes at Sossusvlei and the coast at Walvis Bay, as well as to the capital Windhoek.
+It currently features the only gasoline station, bakery, cafe, and the only general dealer between the dunes at Sossusvlei and the coast at Walvis Bay, as well as on the road to the capital Windhoek.
 Solitaire belongs to the Windhoek Rural electoral constituency.